hofnarrr/rs-dragonwilds-container/README.md

 Some care must be taken as RS:DW may in some cases modify `DedicatedServer.ini` (and obviously savegames as well).
-E.g. during the first start a server GUID is generated and added to the config - mounted config should be updated accordingly.
+E.g. during the first start a server GUID is generated and added to the config file - mounted config should be updated accordingly.